KONNEKTING/KonnektingDocumentation/konnekting_device_library.md

 ## API
 ### 1/ Define the communication objects
 First of all, define the KNX communication objects of your bus device.
-For each object, define its group address its gets linked to, its datapoint type, and its flags.
-Theoritically, you can define up to 256 objects, even if in practical you are limited by the quantity of RAM (it would be worth measuring the max allowed number of objects depending on the memory available).
+For each object, define its datapoint type, and its flags.
+Theoritically, you can define up to 255 objects, even if in practical you are limited by the quantity of RAM (it would be worth measuring the max allowed number of objects depending on the memory available).

 **`KnxComObject KnxDevice::_comObjectsList[];`**